AlexandruDbr/Northwind-Traders-analysis/README.md

 ## Overview

+* TO WRITE WHAT DID YOU MODIFY IN THE DATASET.
+* TO WRITE KEY INSIGHTS

-### Dataset:
+### Data set:

- There are 7 tables provided by the company and 2 tables created by myself.
-One of them is the date table, whose purpose is to free the data model memory by disabling the auto-date/time feature and to work smoothly with time series and the other is a blank table whose purpose is to centralise all the measures created.
+ There are 7 csv files provided by the company and 2 tables created by myself.
+One is a date table, intended to free data model's memory by disabling the auto-date/time feature as well as to work smoothly with time series and the other is a blank table whose role is to centralise all the measures created.

- Northwind Trades table names:

-    categories
-    customers
-    employees
-    order_details
-    orders
-    products
-    shippers

   For detailed information related to the meaning of each column please consult the data_dictionary.csv file.